Modool/MDQueueObject/README.md

 * 2017.12.27 Add README and adjust project class name.

 ## License
-`MDQueuObject ` is released under the MIT license.
+`MDQueueObject ` is released under the MIT license.
 See LICENSE for details.

 ## Communication